fbpx

 Price: $39.99.

-The THR LowEnhance compressor was designed specifically to process the low-end of your tracks and mixes with the idea of making the whole process as simple as possible, helping you work at a faster pace without having to fiddle around with dozens of plugin parameters.
+The THR LowEnhance compressor was designed specifically to process the low-end of your tracks and mixes while helping you do so at a faster pace without having to fiddle around with dozens of plugin parameters.

-Its automatic gain makeup functionality works extremely well and lets you to dial in the needed compression without having to worry about the output volume, and contrary to other compressors, it doesn’t only take into account the threshold and ratio in order to calculate the makup, but also attack and release times.
+Its automatic gain makeup functionality works extremely well and lets you dial in the needed compression without having to worry about the output volume, unlike other compressors, it takes into account not only the threshold and ratio in order to calculate the makeup, but also attack & release times, as well as the knee.

-In order to keep things simple, only fast & slow attack and release times are built in (the attack button is called “Thump” in this case and in addition to changing the attack speed, it also changes the knee in order to add more character), which should cover most of your needs, but in addition to that, the LowEnhance features tempo-sync functionality, which sets the release time to 1/8th noters, 1/4 notes, etc., based on the project;s tempo.
+In order to keep things simple, only fast & slow attack and release times are built in, which should cover most of your needs, but in addition to that, the LowEnhance features tempo-sync functionality, which sets the release time to 1/8th notes, 1/4 notes, and so on, based on the project’s tempo.

-Some audio recording software, such as Audacity, don’t notify the plugin about the project’s tempo, which is why you can also set the tempo manually in the plugin to achieve the same results.
+Some audio recording software, such as Audacity, do not notify the plugin of the project’s tempo, which is why you can also set the tempo manually in the plugin to achieve the same results.

 Lastly, THR LowEnhance allows you to select the exact frequency range you want it to process (from 40Hz and below, up to 250Hz) so that you can accurately affect the sound how you want to, and it also lets you solo that frequency range (or band) to have a more thorough listen.